sschoener/sschoener.github.io/_posts/2019-06-09-data-oriented-design.md

 > I don't want to solve problems of analytical philosophy and Platonic essentialism to write code.
 > -- [Brian Will](https://youtu.be/IRTfhkiAqPw?t=166), _Object-Oriented Programming is Embarrassing_, 2016, while trying to figure out what should go into a `Chair` class

+This also ties in nicely with the previous statements: If you know your input and your output, there are only so many reasonable, non-ridiculous ways to implement that mapping.
+This gives you some measure of how reasonable the transformation you actually implemented is and serves as a nice indication whether you should take a step back and re-evaluate your approach.

 ---

 So how does the whole ECS architecture fit into this?
 My argument would be that ECS is one solution you might find using DOD when your requirements look as follows: